sMamooler/Resource-Efficient-ML-Algorithm-for-On-Implant-Neurological-Symptom-Detection/README.md

 run.py consists of 4 parts:
 1. The first part which concerns the main model.
-2. BINARIZATON&FP_QUANTIZATION which peforms weight binarization and fixed point uantization.
+2. BINARIZATON&FP_QUANTIZATION which peforms weight binarization and fixed point quantization.
-3. PRUNING which applies the punning method
+3. PRUNING which applies the pruning method
 4. TRAINED QUANTIZATION which applies the trained quantization and weight sharing method.

 ### Note that you cannot use Binaization, Prunning, and Trained Qunatization at the same time.
 So, when trying each of them make sure to comment the other two parts.

-You can run run.py with pre-trained weights with the following commnad:
+You can run run.py with pre-trained weights with the following command:
 ```shell
 python run.py --pre-tarined=True
 ```